Spergon Wynn: Minnesota Vikings

 On September 2, 2001, Wynn, along with running back Travis Prentice, was traded to the Minnesota Vikings in exchange for draft picks in the 2002 and 2003 drafts.
 Wynn was a third string backup to Daunte Culpepper and Todd Bouman in the 2001 and 2002 seasons and played in the last three games of the 2001 season, starting two of them because of season-ending injuries to both Culpepper and Bouman.
 In the Vikings’ next-to-last regular-season game against the Green Bay Packers on December 30, 2001, Wynn threw the only touchdown pass of his NFL career, a 47-yard strike to tight end Byron Chamberlain.

 BC Lions

 After failing to move beyond third string with the Vikings, Wynn made his way north to Canada to play for the BC Lions, completing 67 of 99 passes for 894 yards, 6 touchdowns, and one interception.
 He also rushed for 2 touchdowns and 145 yards on 36 attempts.

 Winnipeg Blue Bombers

-On April 13, 2005, Wynn was acquired by the Winnipeg Blue Bombers for a conditional pick in the 2006 CFL Draft.
+On April 13, 2005, Wynn was acquired by the Winnipeg Blue Bombers for a conditional pick in the 2006 CFL draft.

 Toronto Argonauts

-Spergon Wynn was traded to the Toronto Argonauts on February 22, 2006 for safety Mike Crumb.
+Spergon Wynn was traded to the Toronto Argonauts on February 22, 2006, for safety Mike Crumb.

-Career statistics
+Professional statistics

 Personal life

 Wynn is currently an energy broker with Amerex Energy Services in Houston, Texas.
 He has two sons, Spergon IV and Slaton.